 Ever wondered how to cut, de-seed, and eat a pomegranate?
 If you’ve never had fresh pomegranate, you (and the kids!) are in for a treat.
-It’s a healthy snack to eat on its own, great for holiday recipes, and easy to use in food and pomegranate recipes!
+It’s a healthy snack to eat on its own, great for holiday recipes, and easy to use in dishes and pomegranate recipes!
 But first, you have to open pomegranates (and that can be intimidating at first!).

 Which part do you eat?